 Lisbon’s Renaissance is picking up pace.
 Start-ups are colonising the city, creatives are converting its warehouses into ateliers, while new shops, bars, restaurants and culture hubs open each month.
 Add in more than 220 days of sunshine a year and you have plenty of reasons to visit.

 The city has holiday homes to meet every need too, with everything from architect-designed hideaways to chic apartments on the premier shopping streets up for grabs.
 Here’s our pick of the six best Lisbon apartments for rent.

-Sited in the historic heart of the city, the tile-clad Baixa House has been revived, refurbished and turned into 13 Lisbon apartments for rent by José Adrião Arquitectos, who have cleverly blended the building’s long history with beautifully contemporary interiors.
-Each comes kitted out with antiques and Portuguese crafts – the spoils of flea markets and estate sales.
+Sited in the historic heart of the city, the tile-clad Baixa House has been revived, refurbished and turned into 13 Lisbon apartments for rent by José Adrião Arquitectos.
+The practice has cleverly blended the building’s long history with contemporary interiors by Javier Cargo of Cargo interiors.
+Each is kitted out with antiques and Portuguese crafts – the spoils of flea markets and estate sales.
 Apartments get lighter as you ascend the building, so we recommend heading for the sun-drenched fourth floor.

 From €95/night/guest.
 Book direct through Baixa House.

 One for architecture aficionados, this Bak Gordon-designed, three-bedroom Lisbon villa comes with a concrete and glass façade, minimalist interiors and a courtyard garden complete with swimming pool.
 Situated in one of the city’s residential areas, not far from the centre, it’s a stylish and peaceful retreat.